 Another of our latest arrivals from the outstanding producer of Bruno Thierry, a producer that has been making wine in the Rhone Valley since 1985.
 This is very much their straightforward Cotes du Rhone made from mainly Syrah and a little Grenache however when it comes to quality versus price, it is unbeatable, medium to full bodied with hints of black pepper, tapenade and dry herbs, its focused with vibrant acidity, very well balanced and structured.
 A wine that will sit very comfortably along other Syrah at $30 plus.
 Drink now or keep for another 2-3 years.

 We have been importing this producer for a number of years now who is both a negociants and grower producing a wide range of top Cotes du Rhone wines.
 Chateauneuf-du-Pape is probably one of the best known appellations from this area and also one of the most prestigious.
-The 2015 vintage is a classic for this appellation and is showing very well now with a brick red purple colour on appearance, and a perfume of black olive, dry herb and black pepper.
+The 2018 vintage is a relatively warm vintage that has benefitted this particular Chateauneuf that even though young now, it will start to revel in 3-4 years.
 On the palate it's generous, tightly structured, clean and pure with hints of tapenade, crushed black pepper corns and roasted capsicum.
-Drink now or cellar for another 3-5 years.
+Drink now or cellar for another 5 years plus.